 Your Course is a master version of your Sections and contains all information that passes down to them.
 Your Sections are copies of the same master course.
 For example: CHEM-100-01 and CHEM-100-02.
 Each Section has the same course outline as other Sections under the same Course.

 Got it!
-So what do I do when I’m starting a new semester’s course?
+So what do I do when I’m starting a new semester’s course and want to use my old course as a template?

 To begin, check to see whether you have a ‘Spring/Summer/ Fall 2019 Copy’ of your course in your environment that’s already been made for you!
 Use this course if so.